 Finding out the stage of the cancer helps doctors to advise on the best treatment options.
 It also gives a reasonable indication of outlook (prognosis).
 See separate leaflet called Staging and Grading Cancer for more details.

 What are the treatment options for endometrial cancer?

-Surgery is the main treatment for endometrial cancer.
+Surgery is the main treatment for cancer of the inside lining of the womb (uterus) - known as endometrial cancer.
 Radiotherapy or chemotherapy are also used in some circumstances.
 The treatment advised for each case depends on various factors such as the stage of the cancer (how large the cancer is and whether it has spread) and your general health.

 You should have a full discussion with a specialist who knows your case.
-They will be able to give the pros and cons, likely success rate, possible side-effects and other details about the various possible treatment options for your type of cancer.
+He or she will be able to give the pros and cons, likely success rate, possible side-effects and other details about the various possible treatment options for your type of cancer.
 You should also discuss with your specialist the aims of treatment.
 For example:

 - In some cases, treatment aims to cure the cancer.
 Most cases of endometrial cancer are diagnosed at an early stage.
 There is a good chance of a cure if it is treated in the early stages.
 (Doctors tend to use the word remission rather than the word cured.
 Remission means there is no evidence of cancer following treatment.
 If you are in remission, you may be cured.
 However, in some cases a cancer returns months or years later.
 This is why doctors are sometimes reluctant to use the word cured.)

 - In some cases, treatment aims to control the cancer.
 If a cure is not realistic, with treatment it is often possible to limit the growth or spread of the cancer so that it progresses less rapidly.
 This may keep you free of symptoms for some time.